eantoranz/difflame/README.md

 call to git show.

 ## Parameters
-You can provide one or two *treeishs*.
-If you provide only one, __HEAD__ will be assumed to be the second treeish.
+You can provide one or two *committishes*.
+If you provide only one, __HEAD__ will be assumed to be the second committish.

 You can also provide paths (which will be proxied into `git diff`) after __--__.